openfaas/faas/CONTRIBUTING.md

 If you are a contributor then you are welcome to request access.

-#### Community/project meetings and calls

-The community calls are held on Zoom on a regular basis with invitations sent out via email ahead of time.

-General format:

-- Project updates/briefing
-- Round-table intros/updates
-- Demos of features/new work from community
-- Q&A

-If you would like invites, sign-up to Slack and pick "Yes" to Community Events and Updates.

 ## Branding guidelines

 For press, branding, logos and marks see the [OpenFaaS media repository](https://github.com/openfaas/media).